Practical Embedded Projects Learning with Electric Scooters

 87% enrolled

 I'm currently job searching and feeling overwhelmed, but this lecture seems like it will be a great help.
 Usually in other lectures, when dealing with STM32, they use HAL drivers which made deep understanding difficult, but in this lecture, since you handle direct register settings based on datasheets, it seems possible to gain a deep understanding of MCUs.
 Also, the inverter design section was easy to understand as you explained the operating principles and selection of each component step by step.
 The buck converter design was also impressive.
 It was interesting to see that control theory applies to pure hardware design as well.
 Additionally, I only had a rough theoretical understanding of PI controllers before, but seeing you demonstrate how to tune P and I gains while looking at graphs during actual speed control made it much easier to understand, and I feel like I'm getting a sense of how to select P gain and I gain.
 Thank you so much for creating such a great lecture!
-(Oh, and I'm using the chatGPT you created well 😊😊)
+(Oh, and I'm using the chatGPT you created well ๐Ÿ˜Š๐Ÿ˜Š)

 What you will gain after the course

-• PCB design theory training and hands-on practice
+• PCB design theory training and hands-on practice in progress

 • 4-Layer PCB Multi-layer Design

-Hanwha Aerospace Acceptance Story!
+Hanwha Aerospace and HL Mando Acceptance Stories!

 Why did I create this course?

-People around me always advised that if I wanted to improve my skills quickly, I should "work on projects."
-However, when I actually tried to start a project, the process itself—from selecting a topic to organizing the necessary knowledge and finding information—was not easy.
-Of course, I did grow through this process, but I always thought it would be better if unnecessary trial and error could be reduced.
+I always heard the advice that if I wanted to improve my skills quickly, I should "try doing a project."
+However, when I actually tried to start a project, the process itselfโ€”from selecting a topic to organizing the necessary knowledge and finding informationโ€”was not easy.
+While I did grow through this process, I always thought it would be better if unnecessary trial and error could be reduced.

-Have you had these concerns?
+Have you ever had these concerns?

 This course is different